 How to Collect Customer Feedback

-The first step to getting the most out of customer feedback is to start collecting it.
+Collecting more customer feedback first starts with a system of asking and receiving.
 Establish systems and processes for gathering input and make it easy for shoppers to tell you what they think.

 Consider the following avenues to collect more authentic customer feedback:

 1. Simply Ask for Product Ratings & Reviews

 In retail, ratings and reviews are the most straightforward way to get product insights because they tell you exactly what shoppers think about specific items.
 So how can you get more reviews?

 Ask for them.

 Research from BrightLocal found 70% of consumers will leave a product review when prompted to do so.
 For this reason, you might want to set up a process (ideally using an email sequence) that automatically invites shoppers to review their recent purchase.

 Macy’s is one example of a retailer that does exactly that.
 A couple of weeks or so after a customer makes a purchase, Macy’s sends a quick post-purchase email asking the shopper to rate their item(s).
 The email is easy to read, straight to the point and has clear calls-to-action.

 Even better, Macy’s invites the customer to upload a photo of the product, which helps the company rake in user-generated content.
 PowerReviews’ Review Collection features allows brands to collect product visuals and user-generated content straight from the review form.

 If you’re not seeing results with your current efforts to generate product reviews, you may want to throw in an incentive.
 By providing a little carrot at the end of the stick, you get more folks willing to leave authentic and real customer feedback.